awslabs/LISA/mcp_server_deployer/TESTING_EXAMPLES.md

 ```

 **Notes:**
-- `serverType: "stdio"` explicitly sets the server type (will be auto-detected if omitted)
-- No `port` specified - STDIO servers don't listen on ports
+- `serverType: "stdio"` is required - STDIO servers don't listen on ports
 - Automatically wrapped with `mcp-proxy` to expose HTTP endpoint on port 8080
 - S3 path contains binary executable that will be downloaded at container startup